WordPress Security without Plugins: 5 Best Tips

 7. Avoid the practice of installing a plugin for every tiny thing you want to add or remove from WordPress.

-Try to follow WordPress Security blogs and subscribe to their mailing list to get news about the active themes and plugins with vulnerabilities.
+Try to follow WordPress Security blogs and subscribe to their mailing lists to get news about the themes and plugins with active vulnerabilities.

 Make sure that you use a hosting provider or Cloud Hosting panel that backs up your site regularly.